rumpelstompskin/PlayFabOnlineUserServer/README.md

 # PlayFab Friends List Online Status Server

-The server's purpose is to keep track of users online status while they play your game.
+Keep track of your users online status while they play your titles.

 ## Description